w-o-o/HttpPubSub/pubsub.md

 RStreams are regular HTTP/2 streams that follow the stream lifecycle in [@!RFC7540], section 5.1.
-ExStreams use the same lifecycle as regular HTTP/2 streams, but also depend on their RStreams.
+ExStreams use the same lifecycle as regular HTTP/2 streams, but have extra dependence on their RStreams.
 If a RStream is reset, endpoints **MUST** reset the ExStreams associated with that RStream.
-If the RStream is closed, endpoints SHOULD allow existing ExStreams complete normally.
-The RStream SHOULD remain open while communication is ongoing.
-Endpoints SHOULD refresh any timeouts on the RStream while associated ExStreams are open.
+If the RStream is closed, endpoints **SHOULD** allow the existing ExStreams to complete normally.
+The RStream **SHOULD** remain open while communication is ongoing.
+Endpoints **SHOULD** refresh any timeout on the RStream while its associated ExStreams are open.

 A sender **MUST NOT** initiate new ExStreams if on an RStream that is in the open or half closed (remote) state.